MumusLeBG/AzeriteSkins/README.md

 If you have any skin or if any link is dead, PM me on discord : M u m u s#6054

+14/04/2021 : it seems that some links are dead, I'm currently moving all the skins files onto Mediafire, it could take a few days

 # [azr8bubbleman - white](https://mumus.s-ul.eu/015sBP8Z)